UCR-Research-Computing/UCR-Research-Computing.github.io/Knowledge_Base/KB007_Tier2_Recharge_Workflow.md

     *   Technical Requirements (APIs, GPUs, etc.)
     *   Full **Chart of Accounts (COA)** string.

-### Phase 2: Administrative Setup (Systems Team)
+### Phase 2: Administrative Setup & MOU Execution (Systems Team + ITS Finance)
-3.  **Ticket Handoff:** RC creates a structured ServiceNow Task/Request for the **Systems Team** containing the project specs and COA.
+3.  **Ticket Handoff:** RC creates a structured ServiceNow Task/Request for the **Systems Team** (led by Associate Director of Infrastructure Okey Uchendu) containing the project specs and COA.
-4.  **MOU Issuance:** Systems Team generates a Memorandum of Understanding (MOU) outlining the recharge rates and terms.
-This is sent to the PI for signature.
+4.  **MOU Drafting & Issuance:** Okey's Systems Team and AVC/CFO Shally Gupta's ITS Finance Team together draft the formal Memorandum of Understanding (MOU) outlining the recharge rates, COA string, and terms.
+Okey's team works directly with the PI to issue the MOU for signature.
-5.  **MOU Execution:** PI signs and returns the MOU.
+5.  **MOU Execution & Billing ID Creation:** PI signs and returns the executed MOU.
+Okey's team takes the researcher's COA string, creates a dedicated Google Cloud Billing ID under the UCR Organization, and associates it with the new project.

 ### Phase 3: Technical Provisioning (Systems Team)
 6.  **Project Creation:** Upon receipt of the signed MOU, the Systems Team: